BlieNuckel/kronoxToGCalendar/README.md

 # Setup

 During the setup there are a set of options. **THE FOLLOWING SECTIONS ARE IMPORTANT TO READ BEFORE USING THE SCRIPT**

-## Google Calendar ID / Outlook Calendar Name

-This is the ID that Google uses to know which calendar to modify and add the classes to.
-This can be found under the settings for a calendar in Google Calendar.

-In the case of Outlook the script accesses the calendar by its name.
-This option is case sensitive and only one calendar in your outlook should have the name.

-**IMPORTANT: Create a new calendar for the script to import into.
-The script deletes _all_ events before adding to avoid duplicates and as such the calendar tied to the script should _only_ be used for the script.**

 ## Kronox iCal file URL